-Xerxes I (reigned 485-65 BC), the son of Darius, inherited a revolt in Egypt, which had flared up right at the end of Darius’ reign.
+Xerxes I (reigned 485-65 BCE), the son of Darius, inherited a revolt in Egypt, which had flared up right at the end of Darius’ reign.
 He put down the revolt with great severity and, abandoning any pretence of ruling the country as a pharaoh, absorbed it into the empire as just another satrapy.
 A little later a revolt in Babylonia led to the same outcome there.

 Xerxes also inherited the task of bringing Greece under Persian control.
-He led a massive expedition into Greece in 480 BC, but both his army and navy were defeated in a series of battles with the Greeks (480-79).
+He led a massive expedition into Greece in 480 BCE, but both his army and navy were defeated in a series of battles with the Greeks (480-79).
 As a result, the Persians lost all of their territories in Europe, and the Greek cities in Asia Minor again revolted.
 This time they were assisted by a powerful alliance of Greek cities under the leadership of Athens, called the Delian League.
-Greek successes against the Persians continued, until, after the battle of Eurymedon (466 BC), active hostilities ceased.
+Greek successes against the Persians continued, until, after the battle of Eurymedon (466 BCE), active hostilities ceased.

 The troubled succession had a ripple effect throughout the empire, and rebellions broke out in Bactria and Egypt.
 The rebellion in Egypt took ten years to put down.
 Artaxexes’ reign was later troubled by another revolt, in Syria (c.
 455).

 Despite coming to the throne very young, Artaxerxes was a capable and humane man, though he gained a reputation (perhaps fabricated after his death) for being under the thumb of his wives and concubines.
 In his dealings with the Greek cities, he pursued a policy of weakening the Persian’s arch-enemy, Athens, by funding that city’s enemies in Greece.
 The Athenians responded by attacking the Persians in Egypt in Cyprus, but failed to achieve much.
-Artaxerxes negotiated a peace with the Greeks (the Peace of Callias) in 449-8 BC, which effectively restored the situation which had prevailed before the Greek-Persian wars, with the Persians giving up their ambitions in Greece but retaining their control of the Ionian cities.
+Artaxerxes negotiated a peace with the Greeks (the Peace of Callias) in 449-8 BCE, which effectively restored the situation which had prevailed before the Greek-Persian wars, with the Persians giving up their ambitions in Greece but retaining their control of the Ionian cities.

-Artaxerxes’ death in 424 BC was followed by a period of instability, featuring coups and counter-coups, until one of Artaxerxes’ illegitimate sons, Ochus, took the throne.
+Artaxerxes’ death in 424 BCE was followed by a period of instability, featuring coups and counter-coups, until one of Artaxerxes’ illegitimate sons, Ochus, took the throne.
 He assumed the royal name Darius II, and restored stability after this turbulent time.
-He pursued a policy of supporting Sparta against Athens, and the latter was decisively defeated in 404 BC.
+He pursued a policy of supporting Sparta against Athens, and the latter was decisively defeated in 404 BCE.
 In that year, however, Darius died; and at his death a major rebellion in Egypt led to that country breaking free of Persian control for several decades.

 Darius II was succeeded by his son, Artaxerxes II.
 His brother, Cyrus, satrap of Lydia, in Asia Minor, hired ten thousand Greek mercenaries and rebelled.
 He marched on Babylon (at that time serving as the imperial capital), but was stopped by the royal Persian army at the battle of Cunaxa (401).
 Cyrus was killed, and the ten thousand Greeks, now far from home, fought their way back to Greek territory over hundreds of miles of hostile territory.
 An account of their adventures was produced by one of their commanders, Xenephon; this would have an important influence on later generations of Greeks, including a young Macedonian prince called Alexander, who would wonder whether the mighty Persian empire was as powerful as it seemed.

-Artaxerxes reigned for 45 years (404-358 BC), the longest of any Achaemenid monarch.
-He failed in an attempt to reconquer Egypt (373 BC), but was more successful in his dealings with the Greeks.
+Artaxerxes reigned for 45 years (404-358 BCE), the longest of any Achaemenid monarch.
+He failed in an attempt to reconquer Egypt (373 BCE), but was more successful in his dealings with the Greeks.
 When Sparta invaded Asia Minor, he funded Sparta’s enemies, and this had the desired effect of provoking war between the Greek cities.
-Artaxerxes was able to conclude a peace with them (in Greek history called the “King’s Peace“, 387 BC) which recognised Spartan dominance on the Greek mainland while restoring full Persian control over the Greek cities of Asia Minor.
+Artaxerxes was able to conclude a peace with them (in Greek history called the “King’s Peace“, 387 BCE) which recognised Spartan dominance on the Greek mainland while restoring full Persian control over the Greek cities of Asia Minor.
 Artaxerxes also had to campaign against steppe nomads on his central Asian frontier, whom he soundly defeated.

-In 358 BC Artaxerxes II died and was succeeded by his son Artaxerxes III (reigned 358-337 BC).
+In 358 BCE Artaxerxes II died and was succeeded by his son Artaxerxes III (reigned 358-337 BCE).
 His reign was one of constant struggle to keep the empire together, as centrifugal forces tried to tear it apart.
 Like most of his predecessors, he had troubles with the Greeks, this time Athens again, but forced this city to a peace which reduced her power considerably (355).
 Like his father, he had to campaign on his central Asian frontier.
 But it was the satraps, particularly of Asia Minor and other western provinces, who caused him most problems.
 He faced repeated rebellions from this source, and he even ordered the demilitarisation of the satrapies of Asia Minor.
-This order was ignored, of course, but in 353 BC the royal forces defeated the satraps’ armies and they were disbanded.
+This order was ignored, of course, but in 353 BCE the royal forces defeated the satraps’ armies and they were disbanded.

-In 351 BC, Artaxerxes attempted to recover Egypt, but this ended in a heavy defeat for his army there.
+In 351 BCE, Artaxerxes attempted to recover Egypt, but this ended in a heavy defeat for his army there.
 This encouraged the satraps of Phoenicia, Asia Minor and Cyprus to rebel.
-It took Artaxerxes and his generals until 343 BC to suppress it (which they were only able to do with the help of large numbers of Greek troops).
+It took Artaxerxes and his generals until 343 BCE to suppress it (which they were only able to do with the help of large numbers of Greek troops).
 In the course of this war, the historic Phoenician city of Sidon, the centre of the revolt, was utterly destroyed.

 Artaxerxes followed the ending of this revolt by another attempt to reconquer Egypt.
 He collected a huge army, whose troops had been hardened in the fierce war against the western satraps, and containing large contingents of Greeks, and marched into Egypt.
 He defeated the Egyptian pharaoh, Nectanebo II, at the second battle of Pelusium (343).
 The Persian forces were then quickly able to occupy the rest of the country.